-Many on-station and on-farm experiments at Ranighat, Pparawanipur, and Bhairahawa in terai, lowland belt and at Naldung in the mid-hills near Katmandu have been conducted under the RWC.
-In these experiments, the performance of various crop establishment methods (bed planted, direct seeding with Chinese seed drill, drum seeded rice system for rice intensification; nutrient management strategies (N management with the help of leaf colour chart); long-term integrated nutrient management; crop varieties; water management and weed management strategies were evaluated.
+Many on-station and on-farm experiments at Ranighat, Pparawanipur, and Bhairahawa in terai, lowland belt and at Naldung in the mid-hills near Katmandu have been conducted under R-W Consortium.
+In these experiments, the performance of various crop establishment methods(bed planted, direct seeding with Chinese seed drill, drum seeded rice system for rice intensification(SRI); nutrient management strategies(N management with the help of leaf colour chart); long-term integrated nutrient management; crop varities; water management and weed management strategies were evaluated.

-In Nepal, zero tillage has been introduced for sowing wheat after paddy by using Chinese power tiller operated zero till drills.
-The farmers have obtained higher yields using zero till technology.
-In some parts of Nepal, there is enough moisture in the field which restricts entry of man and machine; hence, surface seeding has been introduced.
+In Nepal, Zero tillage has been introduced for sowing wheat after paddy by using Chinese power tiller operated zero till drills.
+The farmers have obtained higher yield using zero till technology.
+In some parts of Nepal, there is enough moisture in the field which restricts entry of man and machine in the field hence, surface seeding has been introduced.

 The wheat crop is broadcasted in the standing paddy crop ready for harvesting after draining the water from the fields.
-This helps in the timely germination of wheat and avoids delay in planting the crop.
+This helps in germination of the wheat timely and avoids delay in planting of wheat.
 This method has been adopted in large areas of Nepal which has water logging problem.

-The study highlighted the following concerns that need immediate attention such as, large runoff losses of surface soil which carry away a huge amount of organic carbon, phosphorus and potassium; imbalanced use of fertilizer; low productivity of rice and wheat in the terrain region; water logging; water and heat stress at physiological maturity of wheat; susceptibility of rice cultivars to blast and infestation due to higher dose of N; fertility management in mid-hill terraces; weed management in direct-seeded rice and zero-till sown wheat and low input use by the farmers.
+The study highlighted the following concerns that need immediate attention such as, large runoff losses of surface soil which carry away a huge amount of organic carbon, phosphorus and potassium, imbalance use of fertilizer, low productivity of rice and wheat in terai region, water logging and water and heat stress at physiological maturity of wheat, susceptibility of rice cultivar to blast and infestation due to higher dose of N, fertility management in mid-hill terraces, weed management in direct seeded rice and zero-till sown wheat and low input use by the farmers.